Coding4NUS/tp/docs/UserGuide.md

 ### Create assignment: `createassignment` (`createa`)

-Creates an assignment for people in the current group with a due date and maximum marks.
+Creates an assignment for students in the current group with a due date and maximum marks.

 Format:
 * `createassignment a/ASSIGNMENT_NAME d/DUE_DATE mm/MAX_MARKS`